-Autumn has once again swept into town, ushering away the heat and humidity and bringing instead a cool reprieve.
-These cooler temperatures remind us that winter is just around the corner and it is time to secure our homes.
-More than half of all homeowners renovated or updated their homes in 2017, and many of these homeowners are seniors.
+Autumn will be once again sweeping into town soon to usher away the heat and humidity, and instead, bring in a cool reprieve.
+These cooler temperatures remind us that winter will be right around the corner and it is time to secure our homes.
+More than half of all homeowners renovated or updated their homes the last few years, and many of these homeowners are seniors.

 With all of the hazards that come with winter, seniors find themselves at a higher risk of harm around the home and those on a fixed income, or living with disabilities, are particularly susceptible.